github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 Multi-runner produces one canonical consumer representation for both input modes:

 1. `config.experimental.translation.tf` selects the module mode and builds `local.raw_translated_experimental`.
 A non-empty experimental runner-config map selects the nested `var.experimental` input for v2; otherwise the file projects flat module globals and stable `multi_runner_config` entries into the same schema for v1.
 2. The same translation file then derives `local.translated_experimental_base`.
-It applies schema defaults and global/runner-config precedence, merges tags, resolves IAM ownership and paths, and normalizes observability, `orchestration_provider.webhook`, and compute-provider values.
+It applies schema defaults and global/runner-config precedence, merges tags, resolves IAM ownership and paths, and normalizes observability, both orchestration-provider siblings, and compute-provider values.
 Provider selection, plan-shaping validation, and the shared runner-binary syncer and discovery consume this fully resolved base.
 3. After runner-binary discovery, the translation file derives the final `local.translated_experimental`.
 It completes runner labels, GitHub enterprise and User-Agent settings, shared Lambda artifacts and principals, the internal build-queue KMS projection and runner-control artifact, SSM KMS, and each enabled EC2 runner config's `compute_provider.aws.ec2.binaries_syncer.s3`.
 Webhook event-source mapping and pool resolution are already complete in the base object.
 The remaining shared components, webhook queues, and runner implementations consume the final canonical object.

-Stable translation always emits `orchestration_provider.webhook`, but stable runner configs remain on `module.runners["<runner_config>"]`: `runners.tf` adapts each final canonical runner config back to the existing `modules/runners` input contract, preserving Terraform addresses without maintaining a separate config source.
-This is not the phase-2 implementation migration to `runner-config`.
+Stable translation always emits `orchestration_provider.webhook` and an explicitly null `scale_set`, but stable runner configs remain on `module.runners["<runner_config>"]`: `runners.tf` adapts each final canonical runner config back to the existing `modules/runners` input contract, preserving Terraform addresses without maintaining a separate config source.
 For v2, `module.runner_configs` directly iterates the gated final runner-config map.
-Its adapter passes environment-augmented tags, GitHub settings with live App references, and the resolved Lambda, SSM, and observability inputs at the runner-config top level.
-It injects the live build queue into the webhook orchestration input, forwards the provider-owned fields accepted by runner-config, and omits `matcherConfig` because the shared webhook consumes it.
+Its adapter injects a live build queue only for webhook selections and passes only a plan-known marker for scale-set selection.
 The wrapped compute-provider object is forwarded unchanged.
-Binary output enrichment and all other derived config shaping are already complete in canonical translation.
+Multi-runner separately filters scale-set selections, gathers exact-keyed `compute_provider_contract` outputs, and calls `module.orchestration_scale_set[0]` once so grouping can span runner configs.

 ## Phase 1 dispatch and compatibility